 salt and pepper

-Yep, you pretty much just dump it all in there and then set it to high for six hours.
+Yep, you pretty much just dump it all in there and then set it to low for six to eight hours.
 If you want to give it a creamier texture, you can blend it with an immersion blender or in batches in a good blender.
 Remove the bay leaf before you do this.
 Taste and add salt and pepper or even a bit more cayenne if you want more heat.

 I think this tastes even better the next day warmed up!
 It will get quite thick, so you can thin it out with more stock or water as you reheat it.